Klatcy/Retail-Store-Sales-Analysis/README.md

 - PowerBI for Dynamic and Interactive Data Visualization.

 - GitHub for Portfolio Building

 ---
 ### Data Cleaning and Preparations.
 In the initial phase of the Data cleaning and preparations, the following actions were performed;
  1. Data Loading and Inspection
  2. Handling Missing Variables
  3. Data Cleaning and Formatting

 ---
 ### Exploratory Data Analysis (EDA)
-EDA involved the exploring of the Data to answer some questions about the Data in order to gain insights.
+EDA involved the exploration of Data to answer some questions about the Data in order to gain insights.
+The questions are categorized into two, which are: Sales Analysis and Product Analysis.
 #### Sales Analysis
 - What is the total sales per product ?
 - What is the total sales per month?